notweuz/FNF-OSEngine/README.md

 I need help with making good wikis.
 So if you can, ping me in [my discord server](https://discord.gg/5vEHTRjNck) if you wanna help me.

+!!Add mods by folders (mods/my-mod/) instead of just (mods/)!!!
+Or it'll break engine

 ## Installation:
 You must have [the most up-to-date version of Haxe](https://haxe.org/download/), seriously, stop using 4.1.5, it misses some stuff.